 I visited Indonesia (Bali) once, although the popular island of Bali is different than the City of Makassar, the friendliness of the people is the same.
 From the moment I landed in Makassar, I felt at home.
 I got a great villa close to the beach with seven rooms, a bodyguard and a private driver.
 Comparing with my small room in Oldham is wat quite an improvement.

-PSM trainer Robert Renee Aalbers was the man behind the transfer to PSM Makassar.
+PSM trainer Robert Rene Aalberts was the man behind the transfer to PSM Makassar.
 He gave me a lot of confidence which is very important for a football player.
 So from the start, I felt at home and I directly made targets I wanted to realize in Indonesia.
-Being a star (David Beckham from Indonesia) and become financially independent was on that target-list.
+Being a star (David Beckham of Indonesia) and become financially independent was on that target-list.

 Dutch midfielder Wiljam Pluim made the move to Makassar the year before I arrived and it was good to have a Dutch companion.
 Although he didn’t really like my attitude at the beginning, I think.
 We are two completely different personalities and come from different cities in the Netherlands.
 I think my Amsterdam arrogance or self-confidence bothered him in the beginning.
 But it didn’t take long before we became good friends and created a valuable link on the field for PSM Makassar.

-We asked Marc a few specific questions about his 3 years at PSM Makassar in Southern Sulawesi.
+We asked Marc Klok a few specific questions about his three years at PSM Makassar in Southern Sulawesi.

 What’s the difference in the dressing before the game?
-Did you had problems with the language?
+Did you have problems with the language?

 What’s the best football moment or most memorable game you have played so far?